stroxler/editor-configs/README.md

 ## Why a collection of configurations?

-I struggle a bit with editor configs.
-Since I began working at Meta, I use our internal VSCode for most of my daily work, so I've gotten out of practice dealing with vim and emacs.
-And the vim / emacs world has changed significantly with the widespread adoption of LSP, so my older configs are not really sensible anymore.

-Given this state of affairs, I want to make it easy to switch between configs, and in particular have some very simple configs that are easy for me to read in one go when I need to remember how things work as well as some bigger "starter-kit" based configs.

-## What is here?

-- `trox-nvim-starter`: My fork of the excelent `nvim-starter` repo: a very simple config but with basic LSP support wired up.
-This is a minimal usable config for ocaml.

-## What do I hope to add?

-- An nvim config based on zmre's nix-based vim starter
-- A chemacs setup with several emacs configs:
-  - An emacs-from-scratch config, probably following SystemCrafters again
-  - Almost certainly a doom-emacs setup
-  - Find someone who's done emacs via nix and see if I can make that work
+I've historically struggled a bit with editor configs.
+They take work to maintain and rot over time, plus since working at Meta I'm often boxed into useing the

-## What is not here?
+## What about my editor config *isn't* here

-### Basic .vimrc
+### Basic `.vimrc`

-My basic .vimrc I use to have a minimally usable editor on foreign machines.

-I have a copy of it in my `ape-nix` repo because I consider it part of a minimal setup (whereas for now I treat my editor configs separately, since I don't really feel like I have a stable setup right now.
+I have a copy of a basic `.vimrc` suitable for machines that only have the original `vim` (although neovim can use it too) in my `ape-nix` repo, becasue I consider it part of a bare minumum setup.

 ### `pwnvim`